8/6/2024

 Wes Carmichael

 That's helpful.
-And maybe just one more.
-I think that's a good question, but on base spreads, if we kind of exclude alts, I think that did kind of quarter over quarter contract a little bit.
+And maybe just one more, but on base spreads, if we kind of exclude alts, I think that did kind of quarter over quarter contract a little bit.
 And I'm just kind of wondering how you're thinking about that going forward, especially in the macro backdrop.
 There's, you know, a few of your peers are pointing to where investment spreads have probably peaked and could kind of potentially compress a little bit going forward.
 So just curious how you guys are thinking about that too.

 speaker

 I would just say, Wes, it's really hard to generalize, right?
 Because everybody's got access to different investment opportunities.
 And so, yeah, we wouldn't consider that material, you know, like a few basis points.
 You're going to see noise quarter to quarter, but we're not right now.
 I wouldn't characterize that we're experiencing spread compression.
-You know, you'll see volatility, but it's not like, oh, we had this hugely profitable blocks run off to be replaced by less profitable.
+You'll see volatility, but it's not like, oh, we had this hugely profitable blocks run off to be replaced by less profitable.
 I mean, we're pretty comfortable with the returns we're generating on our new business right now.
-So and then, you know, some of that quote unquote core margin could also be a function of how much we choose to flow out versus retain.
-I know, Wendy, you want to comment on that?
+And then some of that quote unquote core margin could also be a function of how much we choose to flow out versus retain.
+I don't know, Wendy, you want to comment on that?

 speaker

 Yeah, that's where I was going to go.
-Wes, if you look at our ROAXSIE, the core map margin actually did increase sequentially, but then there's additional from the flow and own distribution.
-And we've tried to highlight that in the QFS, you know, what's coming from those two items.
-So you can kind of go back into the what we consider core by taking the product margin and the expenses and the and get to that core.
-And that has increased.
+Wes, if you look at our ROA XSIE, the core margin actually did increase sequentially, but then there's additional from the flow and own distribution, and we've tried to highlight that in the QFS, you know, what's what's coming from those two items.
+So you can kind of go back into what we consider core by taking the product margin and the expenses and get to that core.

 speaker